 I switched things up a little to make the ice cream cone cupcakes vegan-friendly but the results were pretty much the same.

 The thing that I love most about these cupcakes is that there are so many different ways to decorate them.
-You could experiment with different flavours or colours of sponge, use different flavours or colours of frosting, and top with all kinds of edible decorations or sauces.
+You could experiment with different flavors or colors of sponge, use different flavors or colors of frosting, and top with all kinds of edible decorations or sauces.

 I kept it very simple with a classic vanilla ice cream cone cupcake.

 Want To Spice Up Your Ice Cream Cone Cupcakes?
 Try These Ideas:

 Swap 2 tablespoons of flour for 2 tablespoons of cocoa powder when preparing the cake batter.

 Add 2 teaspoons of lemon zest to the batter and use lemon juice where the recipe calls for vinegar.